Business Perspectives for Creative Leaders

 Who should attend

 Graduates of the program consistently rank it as one of the most valuable experiences of their career.
 Read about the experiences of past attendees.
-Created for design professionals who work with designers or clients to develop strategic responses to client challenges, attendees of “Business Perspectives for Creative Leaders” come together to discuss, network, debate, and grow.
+Created for design professionals who work to develop strategic responses to client challenges, attendees of “Business Perspectives for Creative Leaders” come together to discuss, network, debate, and grow.
 Participants take away a more complete understanding of top management perspectives and become a more productive partner in communication, branding, and product development strategies, while exploring timely topics to understand significant transformations and technological advances in the business world.

 “Business Perspectives” leverages Yale’s guiding principle that executives learn best from one another in an atmosphere that stimulates teamwork and collaboration, with attendees staying in a local hotel and dining together on campus.
 “Studying Case Studies” provides an understanding of how to approach the course readings and discussions.

 Participants are likely to view the design process as an integral part of solving complex problems, whether that involves communication, functional, or strategic design.
 These senior-level professionals have high-level involvement in design and strategy projects and may include: